 RCYS is a youth sports program operated on Christian values.
-Our goal is to provide a safe, moral, environment for youth, and their parents, to enjoy the benefits of fellowship through various sports.
+Our goal is to provide a safe environment for families that they may enjoy sports and fellowship through various sports.
 RCYS is a 501c3 non-for-profit organization.

 First things first.
 We are here to serve Jesus as Lord and Savior.
 We take seriously His charge to watch after the children.
 Nothing in the park, is more important than providing a positive environment and being a good role model for the children.
 If this isn't you, please let me know and we'll find another way for you to help.